 He just smiled and gave me a Vegemite sandwich

-Did you notice that Vegemite is capitalized?
-That is because Vegemite is not only a food but a branded product.
-It is a canned sandwich spread, and Australians and New Zealanders eat it smeared on toast, or as a sandwich.
-The spread is a brewery waste product, which is a kind of yeast slurry, something that is also used as pig feed.
+Vegemite is a canned sandwich spread, and Australians and New Zealanders eat it smeared on toast, or as a sandwich.
+The spread is a brewery waste product, which is a kind of yeast slurry, something that is also used as pig feed, also flavored with celery, onions, and other ingredients.
 Of course, the makers do not call it any of this, but instead refer to it a yeast extract to which salt, malt extract, and natural flavor are added.
 It is like brewer’s yeast, but do not confuse it with products sold as brewer’s yeast or nutritional yeast in health food stores.

 What Does It Taste Like?

-Vegemite is black and pasty, looking a bit like chewed-up chewing tobacco, with a very strong taste and smell.
 Although Australians might describe it as salty and meaty, the fermented taste may strike you more as salty and fishy.
-The texture is smooth and sticky, and may even remind you of stuff you find clinging to your car engine.
 The fermented taste is very salty and Americans and others who taste it describe the taste in various ways, none of which express enjoyment.
+However, there are many foods we Americans were weaned on that Australians would likely find disgusting, too!

 Australians, on the other hand, crave it like Americans crave peanut butter.
 If you visit Australia, and they try to get you to try some, your best bet is to feign illness.
 If you try it, you’ll likely feel like your tongue is going to mount a rebellion and secede from your mouth.
 Australians can be fierce in their loyalty to Vegemite, but I’ve known a couple of Aussies who thought it was a good lark to get an American to try some (this was in my military days).
 Unlike peanut butter, you can now buy Vegemite in a Tube.